andreasfertig/cppinsights/Readme.md

 ## What

-[C++ Insights](https://cppinsights.io) is a [clang](https://clang.llvm.org)-based tool which does a source to source transformation.
-Its goal is it to make things visible which normally, and intentionally, happen behind the scenes.
+[C++ Insights](https://cppinsights.io) is a [Clang](https://clang.llvm.org)-based tool that does a source-to-source transformation.
+The goal of C++ Insights is to make things visible that normally and intentionally happen behind the scenes.
 It's about the magic the compiler does for us to make things work.

 Take this piece of code for example: